 Pharmacy Teaching Certificate Program

 The Rosalind Franklin University of Medicine and Science (RFUMS) College of Pharmacy Teaching Certificate program is designed to educate participants on a variety of topics relevant to a career in clinical pharmacy and education.
 This includes attendance and participation in a lecture series on pedagogy topics.
-In addition formal teaching experience is required including didactic teaching, small group discussion, pharmacy skills laboratory facilitation, and introductory pharmacy practice experiential teaching.
+In addition formal teaching experience is required including didactic teaching, small group discussion, pharmacy skills laboratory facilitation, interprofessional simulations, and student precepting.

-This Residency Teaching Certificate Program is intended for both Post Graduate Year (PGY) 1 and PGY-2 residents associated with RFUMS College of Pharmacy.
+This Residency Teaching Certificate Program is intended for both Post Graduate Year (PGY) 1, PGY-2 residents and fellows associated with RFUMS College of Pharmacy.
 New faculty and preceptors are also invited to attend.

 The Pharmacy Teaching Certificate Program at RFUMS provides a premiere educational program addressing the needs of pharmacy postgraduate residency programs affiliated with the University.